-Thermal insulation is a special case of the above Heat flux condition where all heat transfer mechanisms across the boundary have been disabled such that $-\mathbf{n} \cdot \mathbf{q} = 0$ .
-This usually means that there is no temperature gradient across the boundary, and no mass flow in the normal direction.
+Insulation/Symmetry is a special case of the above Heat flux condition where all heat transfer mechanisms across the boundary have been disabled such that $-\mathbf{n} \cdot \mathbf{q} = 0$.
+This means that there is no temperature gradient across the boundary and no mass flow in the normal direction.
 In addition, the boundary does not take part in radiative heat transfer.

-In a typical model, you apply the Thermal insulation boundary condition to boundaries which do not exchange energy with the surroundings, either because they are thermally well insulated, or because they lie on a symmetry plane which has been introduced to reduce model size.
+In a typical model, you apply the Insulation/Symmetry boundary condition to boundaries that do not exchange energy with the surroundings, either because they are thermally well insulated or because they lie on a symmetry plane that has been introduced to reduce model size.